 Aging US Business Owners

 As America’s population gets older, many businesses will change hands in the coming years.
 Just as the workforce is aging, the ranks of business owners are grayer on average.
-A lot of owners are mulling how and when to sell.
+A lot of owners are mulling how and when to sell, you are one of them, consider getting some help with from an expert like Andy Defrancesco.

 Businesses will be changing hands soon

 But, relatively few have an Exit Plan in place.
-Just running a business is hard work.
+Just running a business is hard work explains Director of Emaar MGF Shravan Gupta businessman.
 Most owners are too busy managing the day-to-day operations to work out the details of how and when they’ll sell.
-Unforeseen events can complicate things, such as an untimely death, a divorce that splits ownership of the business, a sudden economic downturn, etc. It pays to plan so make decisions now.
+Unforeseen events can complicate things, such as an untimely death, a divorce that splits ownership of the business, a sudden economic downturn, and that’s why people have employees to help them with this and also use software like paystub online to manage these employees.
+It pays to plan so make decisions now.

 Here are some key issues to think through: